Jehnean/howl/howl-content/plugins/wp-job-manager-claim-listing/readme.txt

 To install this plugin, please refer to the guide here: [http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation)

 == Changelog ==

+= 2.4.0: February 3, 2016 =

+* New: Updated "Use for claims" checkbox label to be more clear, and added more helpful tooltip.
+* Fix: Incorrect textdomains and updated strings.

 = 2.3.0: January 22, 2016 =